Bic

-Société Bic S.A., commonly called Bic and stylized as BiC, is a French manufacturing corporation based in Clichy, Hauts-de-Seine.
-It sells a world-leading brand of lighters and pens since its founding by Marcel Bich (1914–1994) in 1945, and a competitive amount of shaving goods.
-For several years, it sponsored Formula One and bicycle racers.
+Société Bic S.A., commonly called Bic and stylized as BiC or BIC, is a French manufacturing corporation based in Clichy, Hauts-de-Seine.
+It was founded in 1945 by French aristocrat Marcel Bich and produces specifically disposable items, namely pens, stationery, lighters, and shaving razors.

 History

-In 1942, Marcel Bich and his partner, Édouard Buffard, set up a business creating writing instrument parts in a factory in the Paris suburb of Clichy, where they began production of pen holders and pencil cases.
-Marcel Bich bought the patent for the ballpoint pen from Hungarian inventor László Bíró, and using Swiss watchmaking tools, he devised a manufacturing process that produced stainless-steel balls for the tip of the pen.
-Bich soon perfected the design of the ballpoint pen, and the Bic Cristal ballpoint pen became the company's first product in 1950.
+In 1945, Marcel Bich and his partner, Édouard Buffard, set up a business creating writing instrument parts in a factory in the Paris suburb of Clichy, where they began production of pen holders and pencil cases.
+Marcel Bich bought the patent for the ballpoint pen from Hungarian – Argentine inventor László Bíró, and using Swiss watchmaking tools, he devised a manufacturing process that produced stainless-steel balls for the tip of the pen.
+Bich soon perfected the design of the ballpoint pen, and the Bic Cristal ballpoint pen became the company's first product (under the "BIC" name) in 1950.
+The Bic Cristal has sold over one hundred billion units since its launch in 1950.

-Bich formed Société Bic in 1953, and the company was listed on the Paris Stock Exchange in 1972.
+In order to avoid problems with sales in English-speaking countries (although in French, his name is not pronounced bitch but "beesh"), Bich dropped the letter H when he formed Société Bic in 1953, and the company was listed on the Paris Stock Exchange in 1972.
 The design of the pen has remained mostly unchanged since its initial launch, and as of 2021, remains the best-selling pen in the world.

-Global expansion

-Between 1950 and the 1970s, Bic expanded globally into Italy, the Netherlands, Austria, Switzerland, and Spain.
-In 1958, the takeover of the American company "Waterman Pen Company" allowed Bic to establish itself in the United States.
+Between 1950 and the 1970s, BIC expanded globally into Italy, the Netherlands, Austria, Switzerland, and Spain.
+In 1956, the company established itself in Brazil, and soon after expanded into the United Kingdom, Australia, New Zealand, and Scandinavia in 1957.
+In 1958, the takeover of the American Waterman Pen Company allowed BIC to establish itself in the United States while continuing its development in Africa and the Middle East.
+In 1959, BIC acquired the Swedish company Ballograf.

+On November 20, 1962, BIC launched a range of three luxury ballpoint pens: Chrome, Luxury, and Grand Luxury.
+In 1969, Bic launched its advertising campaign in the United States.
+A year later, the four-color Bic was launched.
+The four-color pen allowed one to change the ink color without changing the pen.
+Bic's ability to mass produce the manufacturing of their pens resulted in low prices.

+The Conté company was acquired by BIC in 1979.

+In 1981, BIC launched "BIC Sport", which specializes in windsurfing boards.
+Bic announced the sale of Bic Sport to the Estonian company Tahe Outdoor in 2019.

+In 1985, the "BIC Mini lighter" was launched and, in 1991, the company launched the "BIC Electronic" lighter.
+The group began its expansion into Eastern Europe in 1995, and, in 1996, BIC Graphic Europe was formed.
+In 1997, BIC acquired the Tipp-Ex brand as well as Sheaffer.
+The company further expanded into Asia.